FelixWag/oura-ring-mcp/README.md

 1. writes your local `.env`,
 2. opens the Oura OAuth login,
-3. stores tokens at `~/.config/oura-ring-mcp/tokens.json`,
+3. stores tokens locally,
-4. syncs roughly the last 30 days into `~/.config/oura-ring-mcp/data.sqlite`.
+4. syncs your recent Oura history into SQLite.

 Want more history?